Home Shows A to Z

 "This is what they want."

-History now insists that Tiswas was the first decent Saturday morning show, and although it predates Swap Shop the honour would actually go to Ed and Zed or Zokko on the BBC.
+History now insists that Tiswas was the first decent Saturday morning show, and although it predates Swap Shop the debut honour would actually go to Ed and Zed or Zokko on the BBC.

 ITV had an obvious gaping hole in their Saturday morning schedule, and had done so for years, but despite potential for the sale of advertising space it took until autumn 1973 for the schedulers to come up with a decent plan.
 London Weekend's Saturday Scene began in October, while on January 4th 1974 at 10.00 am on ATV 'Today Is Saturday or The Tiswas Show' debuted.

-Until Tiswas came along, we all had a lie-in until about 11.00 am and then we would be treated to Gerry Anderson repeats, sports tuition shows, DIY demonstrations, RAC road reports, Junior Police Five and Sesame Street.
-London Weekend were the first to really take the plunge with Saturday Scene in which Sally James interviewed glam rockers in-between other shows and features.
-At the end of 1973 ATV had an idea to do something similar, a show which linked cartoons, pop promo clips and interviews.
+London Weekend were the first to really take the plunge with Saturday Scene in which Sally James interviewed glam rockers in-between promo clips, bought-in shows and features.
+At the end of 1973 ATV had an idea to do something similar, a show which linked programmes, cartoons, pop promo clips and interviews.

 Things started well for Today Is Saturday with a 7% share in the ATV area, quickly increasing to 23%.
 Talking to the Birmingham Mail in June 1974 Francis Essex of ATV expressed surprise at the initial success "... pretty remarkable going, by any standards."
 Essex claimed "We started off exploring this idea of a variation on the old Saturday morning children's cinema."
 Explaining the title he said "The title we decided on was Today Is Saturday.
 That started appearing on our typed schedules as 'T.I.S. was presented by...'
 'T.I.S. featured...' and so on.
 One day Peter Harris, producing the show, had a brainwave 'Let's call the show Tis Was'."
 The show was billed as Today is Saturday in TV Times, but the staff referred to it as Tiswas.
+Harris would later go on to direct The Muppet Show for ATV.

 Talking to TV Times in February 1975 about its unexpected success Chris Tarrant claimed "Great hairy lads in pubs would come up to me and say 'never miss Tiswas'."
 The article also mentioned "Union troubles temporarily ousted it after only ten weeks.
 Yet it was talked about as if it had been running for years."
 The said article was actually about the London Weekend show Saturday Scene, hosted by Sally James.
+A portent of things to come.

-Expanding his horizons beyond news, schools programmes and Tiswas in 1976 Chris Tarrant co-hosts the Miss ATV beauty pageant, along with Willie Rushton.
+Expanding his horizons beyond news, schools programmes and Tiswas in 1976 Chris Tarrant co-hosted the Miss ATV beauty pageant, along with Willie Rushton.
 Their ribald behaviour led to complaints from several of the contestants, and they were replaced the following year by Shaw Taylor.

 There was no mystery that the cast wrote their own scripts, but on occasion others would contribute, Jasper Carrott among them.